Year 6 Transition 2021

 Meet Your Tutors

 I’m Miss Douglas and I am the Progress Leader of year 7 and also a Geography teacher at Meols Cop.
-I have worked at Meols Cop for 8 years and I love to get involved in all aspects of learning and extracurricular activities.
+I have worked at Meols Cop for 9 years and I love to get involved in all aspects of learning and extracurricular activities.
 You will see me a lot around school as I like to pop in and out of your lessons to see all your great work.
 I enjoy coming into your form rooms during ASPIRE time to get involved in your form projects and debates and I will often be seen on the yard at breaks and lunches.
-During lockdown I have reignited my love for baking and my most favourite dessert I have made is Mint aero cheesecake.
-I would love all our form classes to get involved in a bake off during year 7 and can’t wait to be a part of this.
-I know all your form tutors will love this!!!
-I can’t wait to meet each one of you in September!
+This year I have led a Gaelic football club after school and really enjoy to spread my love of Ireland among our students.
+I can’t wait to meet each of you and look forward to all the exciting opportunities to come in year 7.

 Frequently Asked Questions